 Have your valid passport and visa ready before the day of travel.
 Most passports are valid for up to ten years, and that would not be a problem.
 Get the appropriate visa to enter and travel around China.
 If you are going to teach English in China, you will need a Z visa.
 This visa allows you to work in China legally.
 Registered schools are authorised to provide Z visas for their teachers.
 For you to be given a Z visa you must be a native English speaker, have two years’ work experience or a minimum of 120-hours TEFL certification and possess a bachelor’s degree.
 Once you arrive in China, you are given 30 days to convert your visa into a resident permit.
 Pioneer & Beyond will help you each step of the journey.
 You can check out our visa guides here!

 Book your plane ticket early in advance before your day of travel.
 You can book your tickets on websites such as Kayak, Zuji and Cheap Tickets.
 Avoid travelling on days close to public holidays such as the New Year’s Festival, Mid-Autumn Festival and the Spring Festival.
 Plane tickets tend to get expensive due to passenger influx.
 Since the dates for public holidays in China vary, you can check from the internet to confirm.
 However, if it is unavoidable to travel during such periods, it would be wise to book your ticket some months earlier before prices increase.
 The best time to visit China is during summer or autumn seasons.
 On the day of travel, arrive at the airport about three hours earlier.
 Sometimes there are delays at the airport and its best to keep this at the back of your mind just in case.
-For those going to teach in China with us, Pioneer & Beyond will reimburse you for the price of the flight ticket!
+You will be offered a flight reimbursement, the full amount will be stated in your contract with the school.